douglasdrumond/douglasdrumond.github.io/content/en/about/index.md

 I love coffee, [photography](https://www.flickr.com/photos/douglasdrumz) and [motorcycles](https://www.instagram.com/dkmichi).

-I’m a manager at [Pipefy](https://www.pipefy.com/).
-I used to be a software developer, I started doing web development back when we used to be called webmasters and take care of everything, from database to server configuration to the code itself.
+I'm an engineering manager, developer and instructor.I started doing web development back when we used to be called webmasters and take care of everything, from database to server configuration to the code itself.
 Later I moved to mobile and did a lot of Android development.

-I graduated in Computer Science, but I have a secret love for Applied Mathematics (I almost majored in Applied Mathematics, finishing 85% of the course) and how to use both to solve problems.
+I graduated in Computer Science from Unicamp (Brazil), but I have a secret love for Applied Mathematics (I almost majored in Applied Mathematics, finishing 85% of the course) and how to use both to solve problems.
+I have an MBA degree in Business Analytics and Big Data from FGV (Getulio Vargas Foundation, Brazil).
+I'm also an MSc student in Computer Science with Artificial Intelligence at University of York, UK.

 _Disclaimer_: Views expressed here are my own and do not represent those of my current or past employers, or anyone else, except when noted.